Aronwebpro/react-native-components/TimePickerModal/README.md

-## Modal For to pick Time with Native UI styles for React Native
+## Modal to pick Time with Native UI styles for React Native